About the Authors

 Phil Harvey was educated at Harvard, where he earned a degree in Slavic languages and literature in 1961.
 He also has a master’s degree in public health from the University of North Carolina.
 He lives with his wife, Harriet Lesser, in Cabin John, Maryland, outside Washington, D.C.

-As a nonpartisan consultant to private clients and think tanks, she focuses on economics and public policy issues.
+Lisa Conyers is co-author, with Phil Harvey, of The Human Cost of Welfare.
+She is a nonpartisan consultant to private clients and think tanks, focusing on economics and public policy issues.
 Her passion is explaining complex economic issues for the layman.
-Lisa also consults on films and documentaries on economics and free markets.
-She is currently at work on stories about the failures of foreign aid, incentives for economic development, and the intersection between Big Ag and environmental degradation.
+Lisa also consults on films and documentaries on economics and free markets, and is a sought-after ghostwriter.
+She also consults on political campaigns.